Want to know why hair loss occurs?

 2. Be careful when styling your hair

-Stick to loose braids and ponytails rather than pulling the hair back into tight ponytails or braids such as cornrows.
-Certain hairstyles when done daily can cause unneccessary hair loss.
+Stick to loose braids and ponytails rather than pulling the hair back into tight ponytails or braids.
+Certain hairstyles, when done daily, can cause unnecessary hair loss.
 Cutting your hair into layers can add body and make it appear thicker, but make sure you go to the right hair dresser for this, as you don’t want to cut off too much hair.
 Hair that is thin and all one length can cause the hair to lie flat at the roots, causing it to appear thinner.
-Remember to use the correct brushes for your hair

 3. Eat the right foods in the correct quantities

 Remember a healthy body is much more likely to have a healthy head of hair.
 Your hair says a lot about the general health of your body.
-Check out our detailed article on what foods will promote healthy hair and hair growth.
 Be sure to avoid low calorie and liquid diets.
 These will really deplete your energy and can also cause hair loss.
 Avoid eating raw egg whites as this can interfere with the absorption of Biotin which promotes hair growth.

 4. Take some vitamin supplements

 You should consult with your health practitioner about the best supplements for you.
-Generally an increase in Vitamin A, Vitamin C, Iron, Protein and biotin will promote hair growth.
+Generally an increase in Vitamin A, Vitamin C, Iron, Protein and Biotin can help promote hair growth.

 Hair loss can be a sure sign that it is time to take it easy.
 One of the best ways to counteract stress is with exercise.
-Start running, even if it is for 20 mintues a day.
-The increase in bloodflow, will promote hair growth, by ensuring that all the nutrients your hair needs to grow reach your hair follicles.
-Make sure you get enough sleep.
+You can start with something easy like a short walk every day.
+Even if it is for 20 minutes a day, the increase in blood flow will promote hair growth, by ensuring that all the nutrients your hair needs to grow reach your hair follicles.
+Try some relaxing techniques like meditation or yoga to prioritise quiet time for yourself and minimise stress.
+Lastly, make sure you get enough sleep.
 For most adults 7 – 9 hours per night is sufficient.